 An appeal should not be prepared on the basis that a solicitor is “instructed to do so” by their client.
 The solicitor must consider the grounds to be reasonably arguable and be prepared to argue them before the Court.

-- The application for leave to appeal against a conviction and the accompanying written case must be filed within 28 days after the day on which the applicant was sentenced.
+- The application for leave to appeal against a conviction and the accompanying written case must be filed within 28 days after the day on which the applicant was sentence.

 The Written Case:

-It is very important to realize what is involved in a written case.
+It is very important to realise what is involved in a written case.
 It is not a simple document and must include within a 10 page limit, amongst other things, the following:

 a) Specify the conviction or sentence from which leave to appeal is sought.